 AHS was a man of his times.
 He worked his way up the ranks serving in the Royal Navy and the Royal Air Force and retiring as a Wing Commander with an OBE to his credit.
 He played a major role in preparing Britain for air raids and developing the ARP function.
 He did the same again in Hong Kong and India.
 Under his stewardship as Director of ARP in Hong Kong, in a short period of time, an organization was established, wardens recruited and trained and a massive amount of air raid shelters and tunnels were built.
 These must have saved many lives during the battle for Hong Kong.
 Many of these air raid tunnels still remain.
 They are not preserved for heritage reasons but probably because the Government does not know what else to do with them other than to leave them and inspect them from time to time.
 I pass the portals to the Air Raid Tunnels in Queens Road almost every day and there are many others in Hong Kong.
 They remain as a kind of testimony to the civil defense work AHS did in preparing Hong Kong for war.
 They also serve as a reminder of those dark days of war and occupation in Hong Kong with its attendant brutality and suffering.

-I would also like to thank Mary Tiffen who is Wing Commander Steele-Perkin's daughter and who provided a lot of help to me in writing this story.
-I would also like to thank Margaret Martin for her help in researching information on Ancestry.com which was a great help in putting this compilation together.
+I would like to thank Mary Tiffen who is Wing Commander Steele-Perkin's daughter and who provided a lot of help to me in writing this story.
+I would also like to thank Margaret Martin for her help in researching information on Ancestry.com.
 My thanks also to Tony Banham, Barbara Anslow, Nicola Davies, John Parry, Brian Edgar and Gary Liddell for their help in providing information and assisting me with my queries.